pingcap/docs-cn/tidb-storage.md

 summary: Understand the storage layer of a TiDB database
 ---

-# Storage of TiDB database
+# Storage of TiDB Database

 This document introduces some design ideas and key concepts of TiKV.